rtorricodev/ArquiSoftProject/README.md

-# ArquiSoftProject
+## ArquiSoftProject

-To run and work on this project you need to install Node in your computer
+To run and work on this project you need to install *Node* in your computer

-once you cloned the project and installed node, don't forget to run the command 'npm install' to install all the dependencies
+once you cloned the project and installed node, don't forget to run the command `npm install` to install all the *dependencies* *